lingboshen/lingboshen.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Welcome to my personal website.

-I am currently a PhD candidate of Department of Finance at Tilburg University.
-I will join Nankai University School of Finance in 2022.
-My research interests include empirical corporate finance and behavioral financ
+I am currently a PhD candidate of [Department of Finance at Tilburg University](https://www.tilburguniversity.edu/about/schools/economics-and-management/organization/departments/finance).
+I will join [Nankai University School of Finance](https://finance.nankai.edu.cn/) in 2022.

+My research interests include empirical corporate finance and behavioral finance.